aenarete/KiteControllers.jl/README.md

 ```
 wrap2pi(angle)
 ```
-Convert an angle, given in radian in an infinite range to the range from -pi to pi
+Convert an angle, given in radians in an infinite range to the range from -pi to pi

 ### Generic control components
-This package contains some generic control components and are documented [here](./docs/components.md).
+This package contains some generic control components that are documented [here](./docs/components.md).

 ### Types that are not generic
 ```julia